NFDI4Energy/EFZN_rdm/README.md

 Well-structured metadata are of high value for re-users.
 Therefore, all four of the FAIR criteria stress their importance.

     {{0-1}}
 Metadata in research contain structural information on research results such as datasets or code.
-There are different types of metadata with varying functions:
+There are different types of metadata with varying functions.

     {{0-1}}
 > __Exercise:__